Looking for a mortgage? Add your details and our broker partner Mojo will find the best mortgage rates for you.

-If you’re looking to buy a property, the minimum depositA chunk of cash (usually 5% or more) from your own savings to buy a property.
-The mortgage lender usually provides the rest. for a mortgage is at least 5% of the property’s value.
-But having a deposit of 15% or more could help you secure the best mortgage rates.
+If you’re looking to buy a property, you’re going to need a hefty mortgage deposit.
+The minimum deposit for a house is usually 10% of the property’s value, but having a 15% deposit or more could help you secure the best mortgage rates.

+Trimming household expenses is a great way to free up extra cash.
 To work out how much you could potentially save, study your incomings and outgoings closely.
 Banking and budgeting apps make doing this a lot easier.

-Then figure out the best way to manage your money by setting up a budget.
+When you can see where each pound us currently going, you can figure out the best way to manage your money by setting up a budget.

 Now's the time to try and cut back on some of those little luxuries.

 Cancel the gym and run outside/use YouTube for free exercise classes?

 What you spend is personal to you.
 And only you know what you are prepared to go without to save for a deposit for a house.